raek/pladder/README.md

 # Overview

-The pladder package insatlls three console commands:
+The pladder package installs three console commands:

 * a bot service (`pladder-bot`) that contains the features of the bot (the "business logic", for some value of "business"),